 Were you able to see the Drowned World Tour live in person?

-On October 5 2001, Warner Bros Records announced that Madonna will release GHV2 – a new greatest hits album of 15 songs from 1991-2001.
+On October 5 2001, Warner Bros Records announced that Madonna would release GHV2 – a new greatest hits album of 15 songs from 1991-2001.